Images protected by Greenhouse School Websites

 Attendance

-At our school, we believe that regular attendance is key to every child’s success.
-The Headteacher and Governors work closely to follow the Local Authority’s attendance procedures and monitor attendance carefully.
-Our goal is to help every child build strong learning habits, avoid gaps in their education, and enjoy a consistent school routine.
+At our school, we believe good attendance is essential for every child’s success.
+The Headteacher and Governors monitor attendance in line with Local Authority procedures to support learning, prevent gaps in education, and promote a positive school routine.

 Why Attendance Matters